Different Paths, Same Goal: Privileged Account and Session Management (PASM) and Privilege Elevation and Delegation Management (PEDM)

 When it comes to cybersecurity, there is no “one size fits all” piece of software.
 The various components of your infrastructure may call for different solutions.
 While a password vault may work best for individual applications, critical infrastructures like a server environment are better served with a PEDM solution.
 Though their approaches may differ, PASM and PEDM are ultimately complementary, creating an even more secure, reliable solution.

-Powertech Identity & Access Manager (BoKS) is an award winning PEDM solution that is a perfect fit for a multi-vendor Linux and UNIX server environment.
-Using granular privileged access controls to successfully protect your organization’s data, Powertech Identity & Access Manager also streamlines your security with centralized management and accelerated scaling capabilities.
-To see just how well Powertech Identity & Access Manager can work for you, contact one of our experts today.
+Core Privileged Access Manager (BoKS) is an award winning PEDM solution that is a perfect fit for a multi-vendor Linux and UNIX server environment.
+Using granular privileged access controls to successfully protect your organization’s data, Core Privileged Access Manager (BoKS) also streamlines your security with centralized management and accelerated scaling capabilities.
+To see just how well Core Privileged Access Manager (BoKS) can work for you, contact one of our experts today.